 - Establish a Clear Counseling Policy: Develop a written policy that outlines the purpose of counseling, the types of support available, confidentiality guidelines, and the process for accessing counseling services.

-- Provide Training for Counselors: Ensure that counselors are properly trained in counseling techniques, ethical considerations, and relevant legal requirements.
+- Provide Training for Counselors: make sure counselors are properly trained in counseling techniques, ethical considerations, and relevant legal requirements.

 - Promote a Culture of Support: Create a work environment where employees feel comfortable seeking help and support when they need it.